-With endless generative animations, photos video and hue changing control, our custom built 3D software allows for a wide range of specially tailored content spanning from interactive 3D visuals, games, online data feeds and even smart phone control integration.
+With endless generative animations, photos, video and hue changing control, our custom-built 3D software allows for a wide range of specially tailored content, spanning from interactive 3D visuals, games, online data feeds and even integration of smartphone control.

 Easy install and operate

 LUMES are slim and take up minimal real estate on the wall.
 They are efficient to run and require very little maintenance.
 The surface is Plexiglass, it's super strong and easy to clean.